open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/pipelineservice.md

  - **description**
    - Description of a pipeline service instance.
    - Type: `string`
+ - **displayName**
+     - Display Name that identifies this pipeline service.
+It could be title or label from the source services.
+     - Type: `string`
  - **pipelineUrl** `required`
    - Pipeline Service Management/UI URL.
    - Type: `string`